(Photo by Warner Bros. / courtesy Everett Collection)

 In 2000, you could pinpoint a full pivot into drama with Erin Brockovich (which won Roberts the Best Actress Oscar), leading to Full Frontal, Confessions of a Dangerous Mind, Mona Lisa Smile, and Closer.
 Things got a little lighter over the past decade, as Roberts showed up for Eat Pray Love, and worked with Tom Hanks in his starring-and-directing vehicle Larry Crowne.
 (They had previously acted in Mike Nichols’ final film Charlie Wilson’s War.)

 This career shift, mixed heavier material, has proven fruitful, as she’s had a string of Certified Fresh dramas including The Normal Heart, Wonder, and Ben is Back.
 Her latest Oscar nomination came through with 2016’s August: Osage Country, adapted by Tracy Letts from his Broadway play.
-Lately, streaming and television is where you’ll find Roberts: First, in the maiden season of Homecoming, and next in the upcoming Gaslit, an alternate look in the Watergate scandal.
-As she explores new creative frontiers, we’re ranking all Julia Roberts movies by Tomatometer!
+And now we’re ranking all Julia Roberts movies by Tomatometer!

 Critics Consensus: Arguably well-intended yet thoroughly misguided, Mother's Day is the cinematic equivalent of a last-minute gift that only underscores its embarrassing lack of effort.